1997 Super League (Australia) season: Teams

-The ten Super League-aligned clubs contested the premiership, only three of which were based in Sydney (none of which were NSWRFL foundation clubs), compared to seven in the rival Australian Rugby League competition, which was run at the same time.
+The ten Super League-aligned clubs contested the premiership, only three of which were based in Sydney (none of which were NSWRFL foundation clubs), compared to eight in the rival Australian Rugby League competition, which was run at the same time.
 A further team from greater New South Wales, two teams from Queensland, and one each from Australian Capital Territory, South Australia, Western Australia and Auckland in New Zealand made up the Super League competition.
 The Western Reds renamed themselves the Perth Reds for the Super League competition.
 The Bulldogs reinstated 'Canterbury' to their name (but not Bankstown).

 Advertising

 Teaser ads had been created by Mojo Sydney in 1996 around the theme of "Superleague: It's Coming".
 They featured Super League players performing superhuman feats.
 One notable execution included Canberra's Bradley Clyde inside a rodeo corral being stormed by a runaway bull with the suggestion that he is about to singlehandedly bring the bull to ground.

 By season launch in 1997 Foxtel's ad agency Young and Rubicam Sydney had the Super League account and created a space-themed ad with players running through outer-space and the tag-line "Super League: It's out of this world".